23 Things To Do With Kids Within 1 Hour of San Juan

-Rappelling & Caving – A few companies (Acampa, Ecoquest, and Adventuras Tierra Adentro) offer full-day cave excursions, canyoning, rappeling and zip line adventures.
+Rappelling & Caving – A few companies ( Ecoquest, and Adventuras Tierra Adentro) offer full-day cave excursions, canyoning, rappelling and zip line adventures.
 These are only recommended for older kids.

 ATV, Horseback & Go-Carts – Carabalí Rainforest Park (formerly Hacienda Carabali) offers ATV trail rides, horseback riding and go-cart rides.
 For the ATVs, the minimum age to drive is 16 years old, while the minimum age to be a passenger is 8 years old.
 The minimum age for horseback riding is 5 years old.
 They operate the Go-Carts only on the weekends.
 Open daily from 9:30am until 5:00pm.
 Call them @ (787)889-5820 or (787)889-4954 for more info.

 Biking – Another fun thing to do is to rent bicycles and ride on the Boardwalk in Pinones along the ocean and through the mangroves.
 You can stop along the way and explore the tidal pools and beaches.
-Bikes of all sizes are usually availabile, sometimes with baby seats!
+Bikes of all sizes are usually available, sometimes with baby seats!

 For rainy days (or just because the kids might enjoy these)

 Shopping Malls – For those teens that just have to go to the mall and shop the big malls are Plaza Las Americas just south of San Juan, The Outlet/Route 66 Mall in Canovanas and Prime Outlets Mall in Barceloneta.
 The Route 66 mall has a large indoor amusement area, with rides, video games, race cars.
 Called Sector 66, it is fun for the whole family.

 Movie Theaters – Most malls have multiplexes with the latest movies that play in English with Spanish subtitles.